mnvr/music-making-machines/modules/README.md

 Mix which provides output level control; and CV Mix provides a single summed output unlike 8vert which provides 8 independent outputs.

-#### Why "CV"?
+#### Why "CV"??

 CV Mix also works with audio, despite its name.
 Or does it?

-If we patch an audio mix through it, and through a combination of 8vert and Mix, we seem to get the same result (the _OFST1_ on the scope in the example is just to show that there really are two signals; without the offset they align perfectly).
+If we patch an audio mix through it, and through a combination of 8vert and Mix, but usually all we can say when someone we seem to get the same result (the _OFST1_ on the scope in the example is just to show that there really are two signals; without the offset they align perfectly).